 - Last Stand: After being ambushed by Vex Vulper, as he was targeted by Vulper for the enigmium's whereabouts because of his involvement in the DT-2 Incident, Krump tried his best to tackle Vulper to the ground and fight back in his last few moments of life.
 Unfortunately, Vulper just remembered he was wielding a knife and proceeded to stab Krump repeatedly and the old man would succumb to his injuries.

 - Leitmotif: Titus Krump ~ Some Boccherini, Perhaps?

 - No Indoor Voice: Tends to speak very loudly.

 Maris Rubin The only maid at the Maplethorpe Hotel on the outskirts of the city.
 A pleasant young lady but a little eager to please, perhaps to a fault.

 - Conspicuous Gloves: Is seen wearing gloves after being suspected of murder, and was presumed to be wearing them to prevent leaving fingerprints upon deciding to murder the victim.
 It's later revealed that she wears gloves to hide a cut on her hand from a broken staircase rail, in order to prevent herself from looking inept at her job as a maid.

-- Hypercompetent Sidekick: Is rather capable of running the hotel on her own when necessary despite being a maid, considering that there is no other staff seen besides the two.
+- Hypercompetent Sidekick: Is rather capable of running the hotel on her own when necessary despite being a maid, considering that there is no other staff seen besides her and the Bellboy.